Williams Landing

 Recent residential development output has been above average within Williams Landing when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Williams Landing had approximately 64 new homes approved annually.
+Williams Landing has seen approximately 64 new homes approved annually based on AreaSearch analysis.
 Between FY-21 and FY-25, around 321 homes were approved, with an additional 14 approved in FY-26 to date.

-This results in about 4.8 new residents per year arriving per dwelling constructed over the past five financial years.
-Supply is lagging demand, leading to heightened buyer competition and pricing pressures, with new homes being built at an average expected construction cost of $343,000.
-Compared to Greater Melbourne, Williams Landing has significantly lower building activity, 58.0% below the regional average per person, indicating stronger demand and values for established properties.
-Recent construction comprises 41.0% detached houses and 59.0% attached dwellings, marking a shift from existing housing patterns which are currently 89.0% houses.
-This may suggest diminishing developable land availability and evolving lifestyle preferences.
-The area has approximately 521 people per dwelling approval, reflecting an established area.
+On average, 4.8 new residents arrive per dwelling constructed over these five years.
+The supply of new dwellings is lagging behind demand, leading to heightened buyer competition and pricing pressures.
+New homes are being built at an average expected construction cost value of $343,000.
+Compared to Greater Melbourne, Williams Landing has significantly lower building activity, with 58.0% fewer approvals per person.
+This limited new supply generally supports stronger demand and values for established properties.
+Recent construction comprises 41.0% detached houses and 59.0% attached dwellings, marking a significant shift from the current housing pattern of 89.0% houses.

 Frequently Asked Questions - Development